 Basic Strategy For Aces And Eights

 In blackjack basic strategy, the rules for playing a pair of aces or eights is simple and straightforward.
-Basic strategy states that you should always split these pairs.
+Basic blackjack strategy states that you should always split these pairs.
 There is a prevailing reason for splitting each of them.
+It is different for fives, never split 5s in Blackjack.

 A pair of aces should always be split because the total of these two cards is 12, a very bad total for the blackjack player.
 The more important reason, however, is that when you split aces there is a better than average chance that you will receive a ten-valued card on one or both of them.
 This gives you a total of 21, an unbeatable hand in blackjack.
 This fact alone makes splitting aces a worthwhile proposition most of the time.